-Scott S. Markowitz leads the Bankruptcy and Corporate Restructuring Practice Group at Tarter Krinsky & Drogin LLP.
+Scott S. Markowitz co-chairs the Bankruptcy and Corporate Restructuring practice at Tarter Krinsky & Drogin LLP.
 His practice focuses on debtor and creditors’ rights, bankruptcy and out-of-court workouts.

 Scott counsels clients on: